 ZANCA

-The zanca is a staircase stringer or rack, the element that supports the steps.
+The zanca is the stringer of a staircase, i.e., the element that supports the steps.
 Its main load-bearing structure.

 ZÓCALO

-A decorative, protective skirting board in relief.
-It runs along the bottom of the walls, protects against impact and moisture, and provides the floor-wall transition.
+A decorative and protective baseboard in relief.
+It runs along the bottom of the walls, protects against shocks and humidity, and ensures the floor-wall transition.

-Not to be confused with: cornice (high), la cornisa in Spanish.
+Not to be confused with: cornice (at the top), the cornisa in Spanish.

-To find out more, read our practical guide to property renovation. (to be linked once published).
+To go further, discover our practical guide to real estate renovation. (to be linked once published).

-What technical terms are essential for understanding building permits in Spain?
+What are the essential technical terms for understanding building permits in Spain?

 How do local authorities manage building permits in Spain?

-What diagnostics are required before starting a renovation project in Spain?
+What diagnostics are required before starting a renovation in Spain?

 What are the criteria for obtaining a Licencia de Obra Mayor in Spain?

-- Presentation of a complete technical project signed by an architect
+– Submission of a complete technical project signed by an architect

 – Compliance with safety and accessibility standards